Apple Crumb Pie Recipe. Berry and Stone Fruit Variation.

 I love love love all things with apples: Here is a great apple gift for you!
 Ginormous, as my grandchildren say.
 You’re welcome!

-If you get ambitious, make 6-8 apple crumb pie desserts in 3-4 inch ramekins, it will add a little prep work, but will be beautiful.
+If you get ambitious, make 6-8 apple individual crumb pie desserts in 3-4 inch ramekins, or in mini skillets.
+It will add a little prep work, but will be beautiful.